-Associate Professor in the Department of Finance and Economics at Rutgers Business School, New Jersey.
+Associate Professor in the Department of Economics at HEC Montreal, Canada.

 My research interests span finance, climate risk, urban economics, real estate, social justice.